-CN has Strategic Advisory Committees to support civic participation.
-In 2020, Guraki Aboriginal Advisory Committee marked 20 years.
+CN formed Strategic Advisory Committees in 2019 to support civic participation.
+These are: Liveable Cities, Strategy and Innovation, Community & Culture, and Infrastructure.
+These committess place key staff in partnership wityh Councillors and members of the community who are subject matter experts in their related fields.
+In 2020, Guraki Aboriginal Advisory Committee marked 20 years existance.
 CN's Access and Inclusion Advisory Committee was established in 2017, following the adoption of Newcastle's first DIAP.
-In 2019, CN established the following Strategic Advisory Committees: Liveable Cities, Strategy and Innovation, Community & Culture, and Infrastructure.